paufrancisco/SHAPESHIFT_GYM_MOBILE_APP/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the propriety License.
 See the [LICENSE](./LICENSE.txt) file for more information.

 ---